LABVIS-UFPA/VisApplication/README.md

 # VisApplication
-Interactive information visualization tool with a set of standard techniques and scalable layout that can be used in [Blocks](https://github.com/gustavoresque/DataGenerator "Blocks") or individually.
+Interactive information visualization tool with a set of techniques, pattern and scalable layout can be used in [Blocks](https://github.com/gustavoresque/DataGenerator "Blocks") or individually.

 ## How to build